 Dreaming of travelling?
 7 great books to inspire your future trips

-It might not be possible to reach the destination of your dreams right now, but you can still travel with your mind and make plans for the future.
+Even if you can’t reach the destination of your dreams right now, you can still travel with your mind and make plans for the future.
 And there’s nothing like a good book to give you a dose of wanderlust.

 Who can say they’ve never felt the desire to travel to the place where the story they’re reading unfolds?
 In fact, trends show more and more people are choosing their holiday destination based on scenes from their current novel.

-Take a look at our selection of gripping reads which will inspire you to visit the city you get to know in the pages, and start adding some destinations to your travel bucket list ready for when we can all hit the skies again.
+Take a look at our selection of gripping reads which will inspire you to visit the city you get to know in the pages, and start adding some destinations to your travel bucket list.

 Reward tip: You can earn CashPoints on books and audiobooks at the Reward eShop, then put the points towards your Norwegian flight to the destination you’ve read about.